 Why: Aneuploidy is a common feature of cancer cells and - in many cases - correlate with adaptive stress response in other organisms.
 However, there is a debate whether aneuploidy is adaptive or nefarious for the cells.
 In the later case, it could be exploited to kill aneuploid cancer cells more efficiently and create drugs for cancer that would promote aneuploidy.
 However, that would require the understanding of mechanisms by which aneuploidy stresses out the cells of the organism

-What: My contribution was to propose that actomyosin strans were assemled randomly and that contraction was driven not only by the myosin motors, but also through the depolymerization of antisense actin strands in the presence of cross-likers able to uniformly diffuse along the lenghts of the strands.Paper presenting the findings
+What: My contribution was to propose that actomyosin strains were assembled randomly and that contraction was driven not only by the myosin motors, but also through the depolymerization of antisense actin strands in the presence of cross-likers able to uniformly diffuse along the lengths of the strands.Paper presenting the findings

-Outside research, I sometimes play with data to answer a common question over on Quora, such as for instance about PISA rankings and what it means for France, do scientific outreach, such as for instance about Ebola (also here, here and here), COVID, origins of COVID , vaccines (also here), HCQ for COVID (also here), chemical thermodynamics, Simpson's paradox, or putting questions in historical perspective, such as for instance Rendition of Japan in WWII, Importance of Maginot line, reality of the human waves attacks, or the concept of Deep Battle doctrile.
+Outside research, I sometimes play with data to answer a common question over on Quora, such as for instance about PISA rankings and what it means for France, or do scientific outreach in domains I am familiar with, such as 2014 Ebola outbreak COVID, origins of COVID , vaccines (also here), HCQ for COVID (also here), chemical thermodynamics or Simpson's paradox.

-In my free time, I also swim and bike in the summer and ski in winter, or alternatively try to teach my cats tricks (so far they are doing a better job at teaching me to do tricks for them instead).
+In my free time, I run, swim and bike in summer and ski in winter, or try to teach my cats tricks.
+So far they are doing a better job at teaching me to do tricks for them instead.